inspec/inspec/docs/install.md

 # Installing, Upgrading, and Removing

-Users can choose between operating systems of MacOS, Windows, and Linux. macOS install options include [Homebrew](https://brew.sh/), CLI, and Chef Habitat.
+Users can choose between operating systems of MacOS, Windows, and Linux for Chef InSpec.

 ## Install Chef InSpec

-Chef InSpec can be installed using the steps below that are appropriate for the operating system and method of Chef InSpec installation.
+You can download the latest [Chef InSpec package](https://downloads.chef.io/inspec) relevant to your operating system.

-Start by downloading the latest [Chef InSpec package](https://downloads.chef.io/inspec) relevant to your operating system.
+Alternatively, Chef InSpec can be installed via script according to your operating system and method through the methods below. macOS install options include [Homebrew](https://brew.sh/), CLI, and Chef Habitat.
+Windows install options include Installer, Powershell, and Chef Habitat.
+Linux install options covers Ubuntu, Red Hat Enterprise Linux, and SUSE Linux Enterprise Server.

 ### macOS